abbotto/rectangular/README.md

 ## <a name='Overview'></a>Overview
 ### Focus on apps, not ops.
-Rectangular has everything you need to get started building first-class web applications.
-There are 3 parts to Rectangular:
+Rectangular has everything you need to get started building first-class web applications:
-- the `Project Installer`
-- the `Application Kit`
-- the `Build System`
+- An interactive `installer`
+- A bare-bones `application`
+- A powerful build `toolkit`

-Once you have the `Application Kit` installed, you can immediately focus on building your app.
+The `installer` asks you a few questions and downloads the `application`.
+Once you have the `application` installed, you can immediately focus on building your app.
 Everything is well-organized, configurable and easy to operate.
+The build `toolkit` is used to put everything together.

 With Rectangular, you get to take advantage of the following goodies:

 - [AngularJS](https://angularjs.org/)
 - [Autoprefixer](https://github.com/postcss/autoprefixer)